Vorlonsoft/AndroidRate/README.md

 #### Chinese app stores

-The first Chinese app store found on the user device will be used.
-The Library doesn't check the availability of your application on the app store.
+The first Chinese app store found on the user device will be used, if first fails, second will be used, etc. The Library doesn't check the availability of your application on the app store.

 ```java
 AppRate.with(this).setStoreType(StoreType.CHINESESTORES); // 19 chinese app stores: 腾讯应用宝, 360手机助手,